cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 #### Notes

-* This wave configures numeric answer items to require answers be ≥0.
-This is done via JavaScript by setting the `min = "0"` attribute on the input box.
+* This wave configures numeric answer items to require answers to be ≥0.
+We did this via JavaScript by setting the `min = "0"` attribute on the input box.
   While this should prevent respondents from accidentally entering negative numbers, those who deliberately want to enter negative numbers can bypass the restriction.